CS467-Lich/tweetanalyzer/getTweets_pkg/README.md

 ### twitter_credentials.json

-The main method will look for your 'twitter_credentials.json' file in /getTweets_pkg.
+The main method will look for your 'twitter_credentials.json' file in project root directory.
 If you need to change this, redefine the credentialsPath global variable at the beginning of 'main.py':
 ```
 credentialsPath = ...
 ```